Kiambu County

 Kiambu County is one of the 47 counties of Kenya located in the Mount Kenya region of Kenya.
-Its capital is Kiambu and its largest town is Thika town.
+Its capital is Kiambu and its largest town is Thika.
 Kiambu County is the second most populous county in Kenya after Nairobi County.
+It is part of the Nairobi Metropolitan Area, The largest Metropolitan area in East Africa containing 15.95 Million people.
 Kiambu County borders Nairobi and Kajiado Counties to the South, Machakos to the East, Murang'a to the North and North East, Nyandarua to the North West, and Nakuru to the West.
 It has a population of 2,417,735.

 The county is 40% rural and 60% urban owing to Nairobi's consistent growth Northwards.
 The Kikuyu are the dominant tribe in the county.
 Kiambu is also an economic and political powerhouse in Kenya due to its sprawling population and relatively urban and educated populace.
 The county features the second most universities only behind Nairobi.

 Climate

 The county has an average annual rainfall of 1,200 mm and a mean temperature of 26 C with temperatures as low as -7 C in the upper highland areas of Limuru.
 The long rains start in mid-March to May, and the cold season from July to August.